 With a dimmable ballast you can run a bulb at, or slightly below its rated wattage.
 Try to use a bulb that is as close to the ballast wattage, without exceeding the wattage of the bulb, as possible.

 If you are running a dimmable ballast at 200 watts, run a 250 watt bulb rather than a 400, 600, 1000 watt bulb.
-Underpowering the bulb too much will alter the light spectrum, and can shorten the life of the bulb.
+Underpowering the bulb too much might alter the light spectrum and/or shorten the life of the bulb.

 If you have an older light system that is limited to only running one type of light, only run the type of light the ballast was made for.
 Do not try to run a metal halide bulb with a high pressure sodium ballast, and vice-versa.